Ricky Morton: United States Wrestling Association (1989)

-In 1989, Morton and Gibson went to United States Wrestling Association were they feuded with Wildside (Chris Champion and Mark Starr) and The Blackbirds, King Parsons and Action Jackson.
+In 1989, Morton and Gibson went to United States Wrestling Association were they feuded with Wildside (Chris Champion and Mark Starr) and The Blackbirds, Ice Man Parsons and Action Jackson.
 Later that year he teamed with his cousin, Todd Morton and won the CWA Tag team titles.

 World Championship Wrestling (1990–1993)

 They returned to World Championship Wrestling in 1990.
 Gibson injured his knee and Morton teamed with Big Josh and Junkyard Dog to win the WCW World Six-Man Tag Team Championship.

 On June 12, 1991, at Clash of the Champions XV, Morton was in the ring to accept an invitation by Alexandra York to join her York Foundation.
 Gibson appeared and said he was healthy and ready to go and to everybody's shock, Morton turned on Gibson and beat him down before leaving with York, Mr. Hughes and Terrence Taylor.
 He changed his name to Richard Morton and they soon added Tommy Rich, who became Thomas Rich.
-They feuded with Gibson, Dustin Rhodes and Bobby Eaton and won the WCW World Six-Man Tag Team Title.
+They feuded with Gibson, Dustin Rhodes and Bobby Eaton and won the WCW World Six-Man Tag Team Championship.
 At The Great American Bash in July 1991, Morton defeated Gibson.
 In October 1991 at Halloween Havoc, Morton lost to Flyin' Brian in a bout for the newly created WCW Light Heavyweight Championship.

 They disbanded in early 1992 and Morton was used as a preliminary heel jobber where he teamed with various heels like Diamond Dallas Page.
 Morton made his last WCW TV appearance in a match against Barry Windham on July 18, 1992.

 Morton and Gibson returned to World Championship Wrestling in January 1993 feuding with The Heavenly Bodies.
-They appeared at SuperBrawl III and defeated Heavenly Bodies.
+They appeared at SuperBrawl III and defeated the Heavenly Bodies.

 Smoky Mountain Wrestling (1992–1995)

-In 1992, Morton joined Smoky Mountain Wrestling and reformed the Rock & Roll Express with Gibson on August 8, 1992 during a match in Johnson City, Tennessee.
+In 1992, Morton joined Smoky Mountain Wrestling and reformed the Rock & Roll Express with Gibson on August 8, 1992, during a match in Johnson City, Tennessee.
 They went back and forth to the two promotions.
 They feuded with two versions of The Heavenly Bodies for the next year and a half, Stan Lane and Tom Prichard, and Prichard and Jimmy Del Ray.
-They feuded with The Gangstas (New Jack and Mustafa Saed) in 1994 and went to the NWA to win the Tag Title again in 1995.
+They feuded with The Gangstas (New Jack and Mustafa Saed) in 1994 and went to the NWA to win the Tag Team Championship again in 1995.
 During 1995 he also teamed briefly with David Jericho.
 Later that year, he reunited with Gibson and they feuded with PG-13.
 Both Morton and Gibson left USWA in 1996.